v3rmine/cwtch-server/README.md

 `pull openpriv/cwtch-server`

 and run it.
-It stores all Cwtch data in a Volume at `/var/lib/cwtch`
+It stores all Cwtch data in a Volume at `/var/lib/cwtch` so if you want the server data to persist you would run

+`docker run openpriv/cwtch-server -v /var/lib/cwtch/server01:/var/lib/cwtch`

+to create a persistent container you might try a command like:

+`docker run openpriv/cwtch-server --name cwtch -v /var/lib/cwtch/server01:/var/lib/cwtch --restart always`